AmigaVision is the ultimate Amiga games & demo scene setup for MiSTer & Pocket FPGAs, Raspberry Pi + emulators — and Amiga 1200, 4000 & CD32.

 AmigaVision is not a RetroArch-style abstraction layer

-AmigaVision is not a “tweak it Yourself” hobby project
+AmigaVision is not a “tweak it yourself” hobby project

 You should not need deep Amiga knowledge, endless config edits, or per-game fixes just to get accurate results.